abhi152003/speedrun-stylus/docs/NEON_DB_SETUP.md

 # Setting Up Neon DB for Production

-This guide will walk you through the process of setting up Neon DB as your production database for SpeedRunEthereum.
+This guide will walk you through the process of setting up Neon DB as your production database for SpeedRunStylus.

 ## Prerequisites

 - A Neon account (sign up at [neon.tech](https://neon.tech))
-- Your SpeedRunEthereum project ready for deployment
+- Your SpeedRunStylus project ready for deployment

 ## Steps to Configure Neon DB